Crohn's Disease and Alcohol: What You Can Drink and What to Avoid

 Can alcohol cause a Crohn's flare?

 Alcohol alone is unlikely to trigger a flare in well-controlled disease.
 But it can be a contributing factor alongside other triggers like stress, poor sleep, or missed medication.
+Studies show that alcohol intake 1-3 times per week increases relapse risk by 271%.
 Frequent heavy drinking increases flare risk significantly.

 Is non-alcoholic beer safe with Crohn's?